grafana/explore-traces/docs/sources/access/index.md

 {{< docs/public-preview product="Explore Traces" >}}

-You can access Explore Traces using Grafana Cloud or a self-managed OSS Grafana or Grafana Enterprise.
+You can access Explore Traces using any of these:

-The easiest way to access Explore Traces is in Grafana Cloud.
-No setup or installation is required.
+ - [Grafana Cloud](access-in-grafana-cloud): The easiest method, since no setup or installation is required

-To use Explore Traces with self-managed Grafana, you need to install the Explore Traces plugin.
+ -  Self-managed [Grafana](#access-in-self-managed-grafana) open source or Enterprise: You must install the Explore Traces plugin.

 Explore Traces requires Tempo 2.6 or newer.